-Mr. Haskett stated I can get it corrected and provide it at the January meeting.
+Mr. Haskett stated I can get this corrected and provide it at the January meeting.

 Mr. Tome asked would it be possible to approve this item and give the Chairman authorization to sign off on the proposal, subject to these comments being clarified and that language being added?
-As long as it is and if it meets the price, that the work can be done before next meeting so that we can get them scheduled?
+As long as it is clarified and if it meets the price, can the work be done before next meeting so we can get them scheduled?